spell-music/csound-expression/tutorial/SynthTutorial.md

 chorusPitch numberOfCopies chorusWidth wave = ...
 ~~~

-It takes the integer numberr of copies and chorus width.
+It takes the integer number of copies and chorus width.
-Chorus width specifies the radius of the detunenment.
+Chorus width specifies the radius of the detunement.

 ~~~
 > run id (0.25 * env) (chorusPitch 8 0.5 saw)